-Even the most pessimistic predictions of IoT growth will put a serious strain on organisations' abilities to transfer and store data, so they will need to be selective.
+Even the most pessimistic predictions of IoT growth will put a serious strain on the ability of organisations to transfer and store data, so they will need to be selective.

-And, he suggests, developments in computing, miniaturisation and power consumption are opening the door to powerful analytics processing at the edge itself.
-Edge analytics reduces the need for central storage, and should allow for quicker decision making.
+He suggests developments in computing, miniaturisation and power consumption are opening the door to powerful analytics processing at the edge itself.
+Edge analytics reduces the need for central storage, and should allow for quicker decision-making.

 Quby uses data generated by smart thermostats to give consumers insights into their energy use, and energy efficiency.

-Each day the company takes in about 100Gb of compressed data – spanning consumers’ boilers, white goods, and even solar panels and smart plugs.
+Each day, the company takes in about 100GB of compressed data – spanning consumers’ boilers, white goods, solar panels and smart plugs.

 “You have to ask yourself as a company if you are going to become an expert in data storage or if it’s better to use a managed service and leverage the expertise that’s available.”

 At present, Quby uses a centralised, cloud-based model for its storage analysis.
 But Oliveira expects that to change, as technology matures.

 “The internet of things can potentially make our lives better on its own, but things get much more interesting when you can proactively help your customers by using data – that’s where the machine learning and our data journey begins,” he says.